I've lost someone to suicide

 Just ‘B’ (North Yorkshire) offers expert emotional wellbeing and bereavement support to children, young people and adults across the communities of North Yorkshire, as well as specialist support regionally and nationally.
 You can visit the site here.

-The New Normal Charity – established in 2018 by 2 friends, Ben and Jack to provide a safe space for young people and anyone to receive free peer led support so they can talk openly about any form of bereavement they have experienced.
-Groups are free to attend and can be joined online in the UK and overseas.
-The charity also holds physical meetings in London and soon in Manchester also.
+The New Normal Charity – established in 2018 by two friends, Ben and Jack provide a safe space for people and to receive free peer- led support so they can talk openly about any form of bereavement they have experienced.
+Groups are free to attend and can be joined in the UK and overseas.
 Visit the website here.

-Samaritans and Cruse Bereavement Care have created Facing the Future, support groups for people bereaved by suicide.
+Samaritans run free online peer support groups for people bereaved by suicide.

 Facing the Future gives you the opportunity to meet others who have lost someone to suicide and share your experiences and feelings.

-Support groups run weekly for six consecutive weeks and last for 90 minutes with a maximum of eight participants.
-Groups are free of charge and are run by two trained volunteer facilitators from Samaritans and Cruse Bereavement Care.
-More information click here
+Support groups run weekly for six consecutive weeks and last for 90 minutes with a maximum of ten participants.
+Groups are free of charge and are facilitated by two trained volunteers.
+More information click here.

 Explaining a loss by suicide to a child or young person